Employee Rights No Fees Unless We Win

-The FEHA provision applies to any employee of 40 years of age or older working for a qualified employer.
-The key criterion for an age-based harassment claim is the plaintiff's showing that, due to unwelcome harassment aimed primarily toward his or her age, he or she endured a hostile work environment.
-If the harassment was substantial or pervasive enough, the harassment would also qualify as discrimination.
+The FEHA age provision applies to any employee of 40 years of age or older working for a qualified employer.
+While the FEHA prohibits employers with five or more employees (California Government Code section 12926(d)) from engaging in age discrimination, all employers regardless of size are prohibited from engaging in age harassment.
+California Government Code section 12940(j)(4).
+The key criterion for an age-based harassment claim is the employee's showing that, due to unwelcome harassment aimed primarily toward his or her age, he or she endured a hostile work environment.
+If the harassment were substantial or pervasive enough, the harassment would also qualify as age discrimination.

-- He was subjected to unwelcome age harassment including harassing words or actions,
+- She was subjected to unwelcome age harassment including harassing words or actions,

 In addition, "stray remarks" by management or supervisors may be enough to show a bias in the decision-making wing of a company against older individuals.
 Mangold v.
-California Public Utilities Com'n.
-(9th Cir.
-1995) 67 F.3d 1470, 1477 (discussing discrimination as opposed to harassment).
-For example, the comment, "older employees, unfortunately, don't take advantage of all the opportunities that are offered to them," made by a senior executive was relevant to a claim of age discrimination.
+California Public Utilities Commission (9th Cir.
+1995) 67 F.3d 1470, 1476-1477 (discussing discrimination as opposed to harassment).
+For example, the comments, "We're going into a bright new future in which we have an excellent staff of young professional people" and "older employees, unfortunately, don't take advantage of all the opportunities that are offered to them," made by a senior executive was relevant to a claim of age discrimination.
 Id.
-While statements made by management or supervisors go toward a showing of discrimination towards elderly workers, if an older employer were subjected to them such that they experienced a hostile work environment, age harassment most likely also would be found by a court.
+While statements made by management or supervisors go toward a showing of discrimination towards older workers, if an older employee were repeatedly subjected to such comments so that he or she experienced a hostile work environment, age harassment most likely also would be found by a court.

 Harassment is not limited to purely verbal or physical abuse, however.
 For example, an employee of sixty years of age at a department store may legitimately feel harassed if other employees frequently go out of their way to assist the employee reaching or carrying items that she is capable of managing herself.

-If you have experienced harassment at your workplace based on your age, contact the leading age harassment lawyers in California at Kokozian Law Firm, APC.
-323-857-5900.
+If you have experienced harassment at your workplace based of your age, contact the lawyers at Kokozian Law Firm, APC.
 Ask about our free initial consultation.